Quantisan/itune/README.md

 Yes (y) / No (n)?y
 ```

-It's worth noting that the `itune` retains its progress by loading and saving its state, enabling seamless continuation from previous sessions.
+It's worth noting that `itune` retains its progress by loading and saving its state, enabling seamless continuation from previous sessions.

 ```
 Your favourite number from 1 to 5 (inclusive) is 1